 III.
 What to Do If You Are a Road Rage Victim

 Eventually, you might become a road rage victim, and that’s when things can get scary.
 Here are useful tips that may save your life:

 If you become the victim of road rage to someone else, you may want to stay calm.
 It might look like a dumb move, but trust me, it will save you a lot of trouble.

-If a driver lets out all the rage on you, be sure to keep more details about them as possible.
-Note down the make and model of the vehicle, the color, and license plate number.
+If a driver lets out all the rage on you, keep as many details about them as possible.
+Note down the make and model of the vehicle, the color, and the license plate number.
 Using your smartphone, make a voice recording of what’s going on.
 Besides, a video would be great.